ameros/genyaml/README.md

 ---

-_Now, all we need is just simple toolset
+Now, all we need is just simple toolset
 - to convert from YAML to Markdown
 - from all YAML files to single one
-- and, maybe still if someone interested, from that one YAML back to GEDCOM 🤔_
+- and, maybe still if someone interested, from that one YAML back to GEDCOM 🤔
+- and from GEDCOM to YAML (?)